YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **suppl_setup**

-Turns on replication for all regions, create the supplementary replication instance file with the -noreplace qualifier, starts the passive Source Server, starts the Receiver Server of an SI replicating instance, and displays the health status of the Receiver Server and Update Process.
+Turns on replication for all regions, creates the supplementary replication instance file with the -noreplace qualifier, starts the passive Source Server, starts the Receiver Server of an SI replicating instance, and displays the health status of the Receiver Server and the Update Process.
 Use this to start an SI replicating instance for the first time.
 It takes four arguments:

 * The first argument is the name of the supplementary instance.
 This argument is also used in the name of the passive Source Server and Receiver Server log files.
 * The second argument is the path to the backed up replication instance file of the originating instance.